FernandoGarcia/ParkingSensor/README.md

 All that I have done was based on experiences of other people that I have found over the internet.

-The main reference that I have used was the code provided in [Arduino forum](https://forum.arduino.cc/t/hacking-car-reverese-parking-sensors/171696/10) by a guy called "DanLLL".
+The main reference that I have used was the code provided in [Arduino forum](https://forum.arduino.cc/t/hacking-car-reverese-parking-sensors/171696/10) by Dan Lavin.

 ![Parking sensor model](Images/ParkingSensorModel.jpg)